TheLeeLab/cameraCalibrationCMOS/README.md

 **Tip 4:** The brightness of your lamp should be constant during each stack.
 If your lamp flickers or has a fluctuating brightness, this can negatively affect your results.

 **Tip 5:** If your images don't have a uniform intensity, the pixel-dependent offset, variance and gain maps will still be accurate, but the average offset, variance and gain probably won't be.
-Getting uniform intensity can be pretty difficult when you try to calibrate a full chip at once.
-For small regions (e.g. 512x512 pixels) it is not.
+Getting uniform intensity for small regions (e.g. 512x512 pixels) is not hard, but it can be more tricky when you want to calibrate a large sCMOS chip in one go.